Community-Engaged Learning

 Click to enlarge.

-Currently, more than 25 colleges and universities in our network are participating in a national learning community with a two-fold focus: (1) engaging faculty (as well as student leaders and partners) in linking courses with community engagement; (2) working on change initiatives to foster institutional and community infrastructure and culture that will support and sustain this work.
-Moving past a model to seed single service-learning courses, each campus has articulate a strategy that seeks to do one or more of the following:
+Since the launching of the Community-Engaged Learning Initiative, more than 40 colleges and universities in the national network have participated in a national learning community with a two-fold focus: (1) engaging faculty (as well as student leaders and partners) in linking courses with community engagement; (2) working on change initiatives to foster institutional and community infrastructure and culture that will support and sustain this work.

 1. Support faculty, staff, and students to create integrated, community-engaged issue or theme-based academic pathways that link or scaffold community-engaged learning courses and experiences which lead to a capstone-level, community engagement project.
 These pathways can be organized around an issue (e.g., food security), or theme (e.g., civic innovation).
 This work on creating an community-engaged academic pathway may focus on both individual course development and on formal academic programs (e.g., minors, concentrations, or certificates) that are linked to a departmental / interdisciplinary structure and sustained community-engagement partnerships managed by the campus-wide center.